AnswerDotAI/vertexauth/README.md

 cl_chat("Hi, there!")
 ```

-Or you can use it to initialize an AnthropicVertex client object, or to load the values directly:
+Alternatively, you can use it to initialize an AnthropicVertex client object, or to load the values directly:

 ``` python
 import vertexauth, vertexauth.claudette, vertexauth.anthropic